 Pet Food & Animal Feed

+Animal feed, pet food, specialty pet food and treats are all considered Commercial Feed.
 Animal feed, pet food and specialty pet food are all considered Commercial Feed under the Pennsylvania Commercial Feed Act, and are regulated through the inspection of Pennsylvania manufacturing and distribution (retail and wholesale) establishments for compliance with labeling, licensing and Current Good Manufacturing Practices (CGMPs).
 Samples of animal feed are collected and analyzed to ensure feed is not adulterated and meets label guarantees.
-Consumer complaints are investigated when purchasers receive feed they believe does not conform to guarantees, may be misbranded, and/or causes harm to the animals it is fed.
+Consumer complaints are investigated when purchasers receive feed they believe does not conform to guarantees, may be misbranded, and/or causes harm to the animals that eat it.
 Link to file a consumer complaint: click here.

 A license is required for each feed manufacturing facility located in Pennsylvania and for each guarantor of feed who distributes a product in Pennsylvania.
 The annual licensing fee is twenty-five dollars ($25) per calendar year.
 The fee is due January 1 of each year prior to the manufacturing and distribution of feed.